doivglser/mindevenviro-fanciful/README.md

 # TODO:

+* mindevenviro

-* implement "Cont-Sec" to mindevenviro
+		to implement "Cont-Sec" to mindevenviro
+		better entries for log ~/.wH0rUNSon
+		to implement pipestatus in all scripts for better debugging to write without exclude codes from shellcheck

-* Portability to: Debian, Fedora, CentOS, and MacOS
+* portability to: Debian, Fedora, CentOS, and MacOS

 * Joomla CMS